 What questions am I missing or do you have?
 Drop a comment and I’ll update this over time.

 Do You Have to Have a Caddie at Bandon Dunes?

 No, you don’t have to have a caddie at Bandon, but it’s highly recommended.
 I’ve played an equal number of rounds with and without a caddie.
 The experience having one is fantastic, and I promise they’ll save you some strokes on the round.

 The caddie rate at Bandon is $100, plus gratuity.
-So $120 is a reasonable amount to expect to spend per bag.

 If budget is a concern, consider getting a group caddie.
 It’s basically a caddie who will walk with your group, give you lines, strategy, read putts and so on – but you’ll carry your own bag.